stealthman22/100-days-of-code/log.md

 DAY 54 (22nd May 2019)

 Spent time working on a mock-up for a side project that has been on my mind.
 Want to focus more on active learning for a while, and use what I have learnt so far to build something.

+DAY 55 (26th May 2019)

+Built my first electronic mockup for the new project using mockplus.
+It wasn't the most aesthetic, but helped me really put things into perspective.